johntellsall/fast-web-minimal-django/DOCS.md

 ### Write One-File Django Project

-Copy this code into "tinyapp.py":
+Copy this code into "tinyapp.py", in the top-level project directory.

     from django.urls import re_path
     from django.http import HttpResponse